Parameterized IN clause with JDBI and PostgreSQL

 handle.getConnection().createArrayOf("text", new String[]{"aol", "msft", "yahoo"})

-part to convert a normal Java array into a java.sql.Array
+part to convert a normal Java array into a java.sql.Array of text type.

 As an alternative, this also works: